emersonrp/bindcontrol/README.md

 # BindControl

-BindControl is a helper app for creating and maintaining keybinds for City of Heroes.
+BindControl is a helper app for creating and maintaining keybinds and popmenus for City of Heroes.

 It is an enhanced port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using Python and the WxWidgets UI toolkit.